Aon Edge Flood Insurance Review: From an Industry Expert on Home Insurance

 Where is Aon Edge Flood Insurance Available?

 Aon Edge is a private flood insurance carrier that’s financially backed by the international behemoth, Aon.
 By working with one of their appointed agents, Aon Edge clients can purchase flood insurance outside of the National Flood Insurance Program (NFIP), whether they live in a high or low-risk flood zone.
-Aon Edge has two residential products, as well as commercial coverage, available in all 50 U.S. states except AK, DC, HI, and KY.
+Aon Edge flood has two residential products, as well as commercial coverage, available in all 50 U.S. states except AK, DC, HI, and KY.
 It seems Aon Edge has hit a sweet spot in the property insurance market by offering customizable policies at a lower price than NFIP and providing excellent service.
-If you’re looking for flood insurance, then it’s worth shopping the Aon Edge portfolio.
+If you’re looking for flood insurance, then it’s worth considering the Aon Edge flood products.

 Check Aon Edge Flood Quotes